Care at NUH

 • Discovered three haemoglobinopathies: Hb Singapore, Hb J Singapore, and Hb J Meerut.

-• Won the inaugural National Science and Technology Award in 1987 from the National Science and Technology Board (current known as the Agency for Science, Technology and Research).
+• Won the inaugural National Science and Technology Award in 1987 from the National Science and Technology Board (currently known as the Agency for Science, Technology and Research).

 His Contributions